-Door sensors also act as an activity trigger.
+Smart door alarm sensors also act as an activity trigger.
 This feature means they can be placed at many access points in your home to provide added security.
 A door sensor is versatile and a critical component in home security systems.

-You can use door sensors with any door.
+You can use smart door sensors with any door.
 This versatility also means that you can place them anywhere with an access point, from garage doors to sliding glass doors.
-There are three types of door sensors readily available on the market; surface mount, overhead sensor, and rollerball.
+There are three types of door alarm sensors readily available on the market; surface mount, overhead sensor, and rollerball.

 These sensors use the same technology and work effectively regardless of placement.
 Another perk is that these devices are easy to install.
 So easy that you can do it yourself.
 You only have to worry about equipment purchases.
 Zero added installation and monitoring costs.

 To install these devices, all you need to do is find a suitable location.
 Mount both sides parallel when the door is closed.
 Ensure you put the batteries in the device first.
 You don’t need any tools-it is a simple plug-and-play unit that you can install without breaking a sweat.

 Where Can You Use a Door Alarm Sensor?

 These devices are not just limited to front doors.
 You can use them to restrict access to medicine cabinets, patio doors, and even cabinets.
 They work on any surface that can be pulled apart, including safes and mailboxes.

 Modern door sensors are also handy when you don’t want to move something.
 This equipment can include anything from furniture to TVs.